ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/_index.md

 RKE templates can be applied to new clusters.

-As of Rancher v2.3.3, you can [save the configuration of an existing cluster as an RKE template.](#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.
+You can [save the configuration of an existing cluster as an RKE template.](#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.

 You can't change a cluster to use a different RKE template.
 You can only update the cluster to a new revision of the same template.